Eating Out When You Have Diabetes

 Whether it's the local pizza joint after a game, the food court at the mall, or barbecued ribs on your best friend's back porch, eating out is probably a part of your social scene.

-You don't want to miss out on these activities just because you have to watch what you eat, and the good news is you don't have to.
-You can pretty much eat the same foods as your friends and family — you just have to keep track of what you eat and eat certain foods in moderation.
+You don't want to miss the fun just because you have to watch what you eat, and the good news is that you don't have to.
+You can pretty much eat the same foods as your friends and family — you just have to keep track of what you eat and enjoy certain foods in moderation.

 Which Restaurant Should I Choose?